-Generalization in Concept Learning and Function Learning. a) Concept learning is often studied based on classifying discrete stimuli (e.g., sandwich vs. not sandwich). b) Rule-based methods describe explicit category boundaries (rectangle), while c) similarity-based methods utilize similarity (arrows) to previous exemplars (data points) or learned prototypes (centroid of colored oval). d) Bayesian concept learning (Tenenbaum & Griffiths 2001) provides a hybrid approach by defining a distribution over rules (rectangles), which yield similarity-like patterns of generalization(Shepard 1987; Tversky 1977).
-The likelihood favors narrower hypotheses (shading of lines). e) Function learning is often studied based on predicting outputs (e.g., enjoyment) given some input (e.g., spiciness). f) Rule-based methods describe specific parametric families of functions (e.g., linear or polynomial), while g) similarity-based methods often use Artificial Neural Networks (ANNs) to approximate nonlinear functions, where the influence of each data point is proportional to their similarity (i.e., inverse distance; arrows). h) Gaussian Process regression provides a hybrid approach using kernel similarity to describe a distribution over hypothesized functions (red lines), which are summarized in terms of an expectation (blue line) and uncertainty (blue ribbon).
+Generalization in concept learning and function learning. (a) Concept learning is often studied based on classifying discrete stimuli (e.g., sandwich versus not sandwich). (b) Rule-based methods describe explicit category boundaries (rectangle), while (c) similarity-based methods utilize similarity (arrows) to previous exemplars (data points) or learned prototypes (centroids of colored ovals). (d) Bayesian concept learning (Tenenbaum & Griffiths 2001) provides a hybrid approach by defining a distribution over rules (rectangles), which yields similarity-like patterns of generalization (Tversky 1977, Shepard 1987).
+The likelihood favors narrower hypotheses (sbading of lines). (e) Function learning is often studied based on predicting outputs (e.g., enjoyment) given some input (e.g., spiciness). (f) Rule-based methods describe specific parametric families of functions (e.g., linear or polynomial), while (g) similarity-based methods often use artificial neural networks to approximate nonlinear functions, where the influence of each of the data points is proportional to their similarity (i.e., inverse distance) (arrows). (b) Gaussian Process regression provides a hybrid approach using kernel similarity to describe a distribution over hypothesized functions (red lines), which are summarized in terms of an expectation (blue line) and uncertainty (blue ribbon).
 Food images are from OpenClipArt under CC0 1.0.

-have concerned which representations are learned and the mechanisms used for generalizing about novel stimuli (Erickson & Kruschke 1998; Hahn & Chater 1998; Bowman et al. 2020).
+which representations are learned and the mechanisms used for generalizing about novel stimuli (Erickson & Kruschke 1998, Hahn & Chater 1998, Bowman et al. 2020).
 Here, we broadly categorize different influential approaches into rule-based and similarity-based approaches.

-Rule-based Concept Learning.
-One influential class of theories proposed that concepts are defined based on rules that describe the explicit boundaries of category membership (Bruner et al. 1956; Ashby & Gott 1988; Rouder & Ratcliff 2006, rectangle in Fig. 1b).
-For instance, one might describe the necessary and sufficient features (Smith & Medin 1981) of a sandwich as "food flattened between two pieces of bread", and thus classify any novel food that satisfies this rule as a sandwich.
+2.1.1.
+Rule-based concept learning.
+One influential class of theories proposes that concepts are defined based on rules that describe the explicit boundaries of category membership (Bruner et al. 1956, Ashby & Gott 1988, Rouder & Ratcliff 2006) (see Figure 1b).
+For instance, one might describe the necessary and sufficient features (Smith & Medin 1981) of a sandwich as "food flattened between two pieces of bread" and thus classify any novel food that satisfies this rule as a sandwich.
 The specificity of rules facilitates rapid generalization, while their compositionality (i.e., the ability to combine multiple rules) makes them infinitely productive (Goodman et al. 2008).

-Yet for the same reasons, rules are inflexible (what about open-faced sandwiches?) and difficult to learn, since infinite productivity also implies an infinite hypothesis space of candidate rules to consider.
-Even with mechanisms for learning exceptions to rules for added flexibility (Nosofsky et al. 1994), rule-based methods only seem to offer partial explanations of human category learning (Tenenbaum & Griffiths 2001), and perform best when paired together with other learning mechanisms (Ashby et al. 1998; Erickson & Kruschke 1998; Love et al. 2004).
-Nevertheless, the basic mechanisms of rule-based generalization (i.e., proposing explicit hypotheses) play an important role in modern theories of structure learning (Kemp & Tenenbaum 2008) and program induction (Lake et al. 2015; Rule et al. 2020), which use a probabilistic framework to add flexibility to the rigid structure of rules.
+Yet, for the same reasons, rules are inflexible (e.g., what about open-faced sandwiches?) and difficult to learn, since infinite productivity also implies an infinite hypothesis space of candidate rules to consider.
+Even with mechanisms for learning exceptions to rules for added flexibility (Nosofsky et al. 1994), rule-based methods only seem to offer partial explanations of human category learning (Tenenbaum & Griffiths 2001) and perform best when paired with other learning mechanisms (Ashby et al. 1998, Erickson & Kruschke 1998, Love et al. 2004).
+Nevertheless, the basic mechanisms of rule-based generalization (i.e., proposing explicit hypotheses) play an important role in modern theories of structure learning (Kemp & Tenenbaum 2008) and program induction (Lake et al. 2015, Rule et al. 2020), which use a probabilistic framework to add flexibility to the rigid structure of rules.